vbem/lilei.tech/resumes/en_US/index.md

 ## Summary

-- 10+ years' egineering experience in top China and global companies of Internet, e-commerce, new-media, and retails.
+- 10+ years' engineering experience in top China and global companies of Internet, e-commerce, new-media, and retails.
-- Deep understanding of enterprise digital-transformation, with solid experience on Cloud, DevOps, Kubernetes landing in traditional enterprise from scratch.
+- Deep understanding of enterprise digital transformation, with solid experience on Cloud, DevOps, Kubernetes landing in traditional enterprise from scratch.
 - Being proficient in cloud computing, DevOps, Kubernetes, software development and team management, from hands-on to architecture design.
 - Cloud:
-  - Deep understanding on enterprise digital-transformation unto public clouds in best practice.
+  - Deep understanding on enterprise digital transformation unto public clouds in best practice.
 As well as solid experiences on multi-cloud strategy, cloud governance, cloud billing, cost optimization and cooperation with cloud providers.
   - Deep understanding on AWS Cloud, certified as [AWS Certified Solutions Architect (Professional)](/resumes/resources/AWS-Certified-Solutions-Architect-Professional-certificate-lilei.pdf), [AWS Certified Solutions Architect (Associate)](/resumes/resources/AWS-Certified-Solutions-Architect-Associate-certificate-lilei.pdf), and [AWS Certified SysOps Administrator (Associate)](/resumes/resources/AWS-Certified-SysOps-Administrator-Associate-certificate-lilei.pdf).
 Experiences on achieving the enterprise-level AWS partner qualification.
   - Deep understanding on Ali-Cloud since 2013, certified as [AliCloud Certified Cloud Computing Engineer (Professional)](https://www.lilei.tech/resumes/resources/Alibaba-Cloud-Certified-Professional-lilei.jpg).
-  - Experiences on Tecent Cloud, Huawei Cloud and Azure CN Cloud (21vianet).
+  - Experiences on Tencent Cloud, Huawei Cloud and Azure CN Cloud (21vianet).
 - DevOps:
   - Solid experience on [introducing DevOps to an enterprise from 0 to 1](http://blog.daocloud.io/cusstory-dongming/).
 Practical experience on building engineering  efficiency platforms for an enterprise from scratch (GitLab, GitHub, Jira, Confluence, Nexus, Docker-Registries, ArgoCD, etc.).
   - Deep understanding both on principles and hands-on works of DevOps, practical experiences on achieving CI/CD as code and K8S containerization, under multi-clouds (AWS & Ali-Cloud), multi-teams and multi-deployment-environments scenarios.